Detroit Survive Bears Comeback To Make It 10 Wins In A Row - UrduPoint

 The opening game of a trio of Thanksgiving Day clashes went down to the wire but Chicago made a mess of their final possession, allowing Detroit to move to 11-1 on the season for the first time in franchise history.

-But the Bears fought back strongly with three touchdowns in the second half -- two of them on the connection between quarterback Caleb Williams and receiver Keenan Allen.
+But the Bears fought back with three touchdowns in the second half, two of them on the connection between quarterback Caleb Williams and receiver Keenan Allen.

 When Williams found D.J.
 Moore with a superb 31-yard touchdown pass late in the fourth quarter, the Lions' advantage was reduced to three points.